DucManhPhan/DucManhPhan.github.io/_posts/2020-12-12-The-neccessary-commands-in-VIM.md

 ## Adverbs
 - i --> inside

+    For example:
+    - yiw - yank the current word (excluding surrounding whitespace).

 - a --> around

+    For example:
+    - yaw - yank the current word (including the leading or trailing whitespace).

 - t --> till

+    For example:
+    - ytx - yank the current cursor position up to and before the character (till x).

 - f --> till (inclusive)

+    For example:
+    - yfx - yank the current cursor position up to and including the character (find x).

 <br>